 Afghan mantu is one of the most popular dishes from Afghanistan.
 It is a meat (usually beef or lamb) stuffed dumpling that is steamed in a multilayer steamer.
 Mantu is served on special occasions and often during large gatherings.
-In Afghanistan, cooked mantu is often sold at markets and busy streets, much like hotdog stands.
+In Afghanistan, cooked mantu is often sold at markets and busy streets.
 Mantu can be served as both a main or side dish.

 Afghan mantu dates back to the time of the Turkic and Mongol horsemen of Central Asia.
 It is believed that the horsemen carried frozen mantu during the cold winters while traveling long distances and then boiled them over camp fires for supper.

 Afghan mantu is served with chaka (which consists of drained yogurt, minced garlic, lemon, salt) and a variety of sauces and toppings, including ground meat, mixed vegetable, chickpea, or even just cooked onions.
 The recipe below will show you how to make Afghan mantu served with Chaka and a mixed vegetable sauce.
 Enjoy!

 - Vegetable oil